timtimtim3/DL2_EMPSN/blogpost.md

     </tr>
 </table>

-An extension to MPNNs is the $E(n)$ Equivariant Graph Neural Network (EGNN), which are designed to be equivariant to the symmetries of the data (Satorras, 2021).
+An extension to MPNNs are $E(n)$ Equivariant Graph Neural Networks (EGNNs), which are designed to be equivariant to the symmetries of the data (Satorras, 2021).
-$E(n)$ refers to the Euclidean group in $n$ dimensions, which is the group of all translations and rotations in $n$-dimensional space.
-Equivariant networks are neural networks that respect the symmetries of the data, meaning that if the input data is transformed in a certain way, the output of the network should transform in the same way.
-Formally, a function $f: X \rightarrow Y$ is equivariant to a group action $G$ if for all $x \in X$ and $g \in G$, we have $f(gx) = gf(x)$.
-In the context of GNNs, equivariance means that if the input graph is transformed by a permutation of the nodes, the output of the network should be transformed in the same way.
+$E(n)$ refers to the Euclidean group in $n$ dimensions, which is the group of all translations, rotations, and reflections in $n$-dimensional space.
+EGNNs are neural networks that respect the symmetries of the data, meaning that if the input data is transformed in a certain way, the output of the network should transform in the same way.
+Formally, a function $f: X \rightarrow Y$ is equivariant to a group action $G$ if, for all $x \in X$ and $g \in G$, we have $f(gx) = gf(x)$.

-A MPNN is made equivariant by conditioning the message function on $E(n)$ invariant information, i.e. information that does not change under the action of $E(n)$.
-For example, in the case of a graph, the invariant information could be geometric information such as the relative position of the nodes.
+An MPNN is made equivariant by conditioning the message function on $E(n)$ invariant information, i.e. information that does not change under the action of $E(n)$.
+For example, in the case of a graph, the invariant information could be geometric features such as the distances between nodes or angles between edges.
 The message function is then defined as:

 ```math
 \mathbf{m}_{ij} = \phi_m(\mathbf{f}_i, \mathbf{f}_j, \text{Inv}(\mathbf{x}_i, \mathbf{x}_j), \mathbf{a}_{ij})
 ```

-where $`\text{Inv}(\mathbf{x}_i, \mathbf{x}_j)`$ is a function that computes the invariant information between nodes $`v_i`$ and $`v_j`$.
+where $`\text{Inv}(\mathbf{x}_i, \mathbf{x}_j)`$ is a function that computes the invariant information between nodes $`v_i`$ and $`v_j`$ using the geometric quantities $`x_i`$ and $`x_j`$.

-Even though equivariant networks are more expressive than regular MPNNs, they still have limitations in capturing higher-dimensional topological structures in the data.
+Even though equivariant networks are designed to handle symmetrical transformations more effectively than regular MPNNs, they still have limitations in capturing higher-dimensional topological structures in the data.

 ### 1.2 Message Passing Simplicial Networks